ColbyCommunications/colby-wp-react-site-preview/README.md

 ### Attribute

-#### `site-id` (numeric)
+#### `site-id` (numeric|comma-separated list of numeric strings)

 The ID of any site in a WordPress multisite network.
 Defaults to `1`.
 In a single-site installation, the shortcode will get data from the single site.
+Accepts a comma-separated list of site IDs to display more than one site preview.